 City Manager’s Listening Session

-The City Manager once again explained that the purpose of the listening sessions are to better understand what is important to the community.
+The City Manager explained that the purpose of the listening session was to better understand what is important to the community.
 To facilitate the discussion, three questions were posed to the group:

 - What does neighborhood outreach mean to you?

 Participants were to respond to the questions individually from 6:25pm-6:35pm and then discuss the responses in small groups from 6:40pm-7:00pm.
 From 7:00pm-8:00pm, a large group discussion ensued, responding to the questions posed above.
 The following are key points gathered from responses to each question:

 Neighborhood outreach involves creating a welcoming, non-threatening environment by identifying and meeting the needs of the people in the community, being responsive to issues and providing effective communication to the community.
 It is important that representatives from the City develop and maintain relationships within the community by meeting with residents in their neighborhoods, attending community events and by providing residents with the ability to associate a face with any concerns.
 The City’s outreach efforts should ensure that community members understand how to express concerns effectively and to provide feedback to key decision makers about public policy and City projects.
 Neighborhood outreach should also involve connecting residents with various resources, both within Oberlin and in surrounding areas, in addition to providing excellent City infrastructure, services, and programs.